How much is an Afghan life worth? That depends

 “The President was personally interested in the Kunduz incident and that is in part why we got interested,” a former senior White House official said, adding that it was rare for senior officials in Washington to get involved in condolence payments in Afghanistan.

-For that incident, on average the United States paid $3,000 for those injured and $6,000 for those killed.
+For that incident, on average the United States paid $3,000 for those injured and $6,000 for those killed.–Reuters